-method based on statistical clustering of measured data via a Gaussian mixture model and support vector classifiers is presented in [56].
-Several optimization problem formulations of the identification problem are proposed in [54], [55].
+Different techniques leading to PWA models of smooth dynamical systems can be found in the extensive literature on nonlinear black-box identification.
+A nice overview is presented in [61].
+However, most of these approaches assume that the system dynamics is continuous.
+Recently, novel contributions allowing for discontinuities have been proposed in both the hybrid systems and the nonlinear identification communities.
+An iterative algorithm that sequentially estimates the parameters of the model and classifies the data through the use of adapted weights is described in [60].
+A method based on statistical clustering of measured data via a Gaussian mixture model and support vector classifiers is presented in [56].
+Several optimization problem formulations of the identification problem are proposed in [54, 55].
 In [62] the identification problem is formulated for two subclasses of PWA models, namely Hinging Hyperplane ARX (HHARX) and Wiener PWARX (W-PWARX) models, and solved via mixed-integer linear or quadratic programs.
-Subspace identification of piecewise linear systems is addressed in [10], [71], while recursive identification of switched hybrid systems is addressed in [32], [75].
+Subspace identification of piecewise linear systems is addressed in [10, 71], while recursive identification of switched hybrid system is addressed in [32, 75].

-Among the proposed approaches, contributions of the authors of this paper are represented by four different procedures for the identification of switched affine and piecewise affine models, namely the algebraic procedure [78], the clustering-based procedure [27], the Bayesian procedure [47], and the bounded-error procedure [5].
-These techniques have been successfully applied in several real problems, such as the identification of the electronic component placement process in pick-and-place machines [5], [43], [47], the modelling of a current transformer [27], traction control [11], and motion segmentation in computer vision [76], [77].
-The main features of the selected techniques are summarized in the second part of the paper.
-Possible interactions to still enhance their effectiveness are also suggested.
+Among the variety of the proposed approaches, the authors of this paper contributed by developing four different procedures for the identification of switched affine and piecewise affine models, namely the algebraic procedure [78], the clustering-based procedure [27], the Bayesian procedure [47], and the bounded-error procedure [5].
+These techniques have been successfully applied in real problems, such as identification of the electronic component placement process in pick-and-place machines [5, 43, 47], modelling of a current transformer [27], traction control [11], and motion segmentation in computer vision [76, 77].
+The main features of the selected techniques are presented in the second part of the paper, where possible interactions to still enhance their effectiveness are also suggested.

-B. Paper outline
+1.2 Paper outline

 This paper is organized as follows.
-Section II introduces the classes of switched affine and piecewise affine models, both in state space and input-output form.
-Section III reports several formulations of the identification problem for these model classes, and presents an overview of the related literature.
+Section 2 introduces the classes of switched affine and piecewise affine models, both in state space and input-output form.
+Section 3 reports several formulations of the identification problem for these model classes, and gives an overview of the related literature.
 Different identification approaches are classified along the lines proposed in [61].
-The problems of data classification and region estimation are addressed in Section IV for those approaches that firstly classify the data, then estimate the affine dynamics, and finally reconstruct the polyhedral partition.
+The problems of data classification and region estimation are addressed in Section 4 for those approaches that firstly classify the data, then estimate the affine dynamics, and finally reconstruct the polyhedral partition.
 Most recent contributions for the identification of models with hybrid and discontinuous characteristics belong to this category.
-Four procedures falling into the category analyzed in Section IV, are finally described and discussed in Section V. Section VI draws the conclusions, and foreshadows interesting topics for future research.
+Four procedures falling into the category analyzed in Section 4, are finally described and discussed in Section 5.
+Section 6 draws the conclusions, and foreshadows interesting topics for future research.